cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/detection已发生/2020-07-18-AWS-GuardDuty.md

 - When you enable GuardDuty, it immediately starts analyzing your VPC Flow Logs data.
   - It consumes VPC Flow Log events directly from the VPC Flow Logs feature through an independent and duplicative stream of flow logs.
-  - This process <font color=blue> does not affect any existing flow log configurations </font> that might have.
+  - This process <font color=LightSlateBlue> does not affect any existing flow log configurations </font> that might have.
   - GuardDuty does not manage flow logs or make them accessible in your account.
     - To manage the access and retention of your flow logs, you must configure the VPC Flow Logs feature.